 How does WageIndicator obtain its information to calculate living wages?

 WageIndicator introduced on its national websites a permanent mini-survey inviting - with the help of radio, tv, Facebook - its visitors to submit prices for a range of basic food items (country specific, i.e. reflecting national food preferences), plus the prices for housing and transportation, as well as a few other items deemed necessary for living a decent life, such as the cost of basic education and health care.
 Thus the information it continuously collects comes mainly from the online WageIndicator Cost of Living Survey.
-In a number of countries experiments are under way with face-to-face WageIndicator Cost of Living Surveys.
-The online/offline data is compatible and presented online for the countries where this combination is tried and tested.
+In all countries the Costofliving.WageIndicator.org app is availeble.
+This app works online/offline.
+Ideal for face-to-face surveys.
+The online/offline data is compatible and presented online in Wages in Context.

 How many items are needed for the calculation of a living wage?

 In the WageIndicator Cost of Living Survey prices for 80 different items are asked and collected.
 The calculation of WageIndicator living wages disregards items that are not consistently and regularly bought and consumed.
 Basically it takes into account the actual costs of three basic inputs any household needs to survive: i.e. food & drink, transportation between home and workplace, housing (including utilities), plus a 10% margin for incidental expenses to purchase miscellaneous items and services (such as costs for basic education of children, health care or clothing).
 Therefore the number of items that enter into the calculation remains limited.
 It is the food items that show most variation, with on average at least 50 items which are indispensable for cooking proper meals (the items vary with food habits, of course).
 The items chosen have been proven to effectively serve as proxies for many other items that could replace them.